nrobinson2000/arch-pi-builder/README.md

 ## Use the Pi

-There are many things to do with a Raspbery Pi running Arch Linux ARM.
+There are many things to do with a Raspberry Pi running Arch Linux ARM.
 I hope you have fun.